 04.03 LOSSES OF LEVEL CONTROL DURING SHUTDOWN

-In addition to ensuring that the licensee minimizes events and maintains mitigation capability during shutdown, the staff is also monitoring conditions or events that represent a loss of control.
+In addition to ensuring that the licensee minimizes events and maintains mitigation capability during shutdown, the staff is also monitoring conditions or events that represent a loss of level control.
 If the conditions, as described in Attachment 1 of this appendix occur, then the finding needs to be quantitatively assessed.
+Losses of level control only apply to PWRs.

 04.04 FINDINGS REQUIRING QUANTITATIVE ASSESSMENT